 The AUSON has a planned program of studies to follow.
 During freshman and transfer student orientation, you will be assigned to an academic advisor who will assist you with your course selections.

 Transfer students who have previously earned college credit are HIGHLY ENCOURAGED to meet with an academic advisor to review your transcripts for possible admission to the upper division.

 The sequencing of some of the pre-nursing courses may be adjusted to meet individual needs.
 Students may also choose to enroll in summer school to adjust the program of studies.
 However, once students are admitted to the professional program, courses must be taken in sequence.
 Successful completion (grade of “C” or better) is required for all pre-nursing and professional courses.

-Concentrate on the courses in which you are currently enrolled.
-If possible, take as many of your prerequisite classes at Auburn.
+Concentrate on the courses in the academic attainment portion of our formula.
+Choose your references wisely.
 An important element in being prepared for the interview is to get experience in healthcare.
 Volunteer, shadow nurses, and research the nursing profession.

 There are many options.
 You can apply to other nursing programs at the same time.
 You can apply again at Auburn during a future admissions cycle.
-You can continue to take courses, possibly taking some courses over in an effort to improve your GPA.
 You could begin taking courses toward a minor.
 You could change your major.

 We do the majority of clinicals in the Auburn-Opelika area.
 We also do clinicals in Montgomery, Birmingham and Columbus, GA.